Name: Kimberly C. Stickrath

 AGGIE WINKUM AND THE SNOOTAGUS

-And then one day, Aggie awoke to sunshine.
 It was as though all the world had been forgiven, and the sunlight glowed upon the raindrops as though they were diamonds.
 The air was fresh once more, and the blue sky beamed and beamed as though it had never once been gone.
 The grass was stiff and straight, like thousands of soldiers in their brand-new green uniforms, and as Aggie crept from her bed, she felt it, like a wondrous, brilliant blanket wrapping about her.
 Expectation.
 Anticipation.
 Certainty.
 Her toes danced against the moist earth.
-“Yes!” the world was telling her,“THIS is a day when wonderful things will happen!”
+“Yes!” the world was telling her, “THIS is a day when wonderful things will happen!”

 And without another thought, she got dressed and tied her hair back with a piece of Mommy’s softest red yarn, and crept out of the house without waking anyone else up.
-She stopped to pick up her mother’s apple basket, and with the comforting weight of the deep basket on her hip, she marched out to her favorite flower fields and began to pick the best flowers she could find.
+She stopped to pick up her mother’s apple basket, and with the comforting weight of the deep basket on her hip, she marched out to her favorite flower fields and began to pick flowers.

 As she picked and set her flowers carefully in the basket, she found herself edging closer and closer to the Dark Woods.
 Children were not supposed to go into the Dark Woods, for there were many fearsome creatures living in its shadows, and there were many reasons it was not safe…but Aggie had always been curious about the lovely green darkness under the Dark Wood’s trees…and though she really was a very good little girl, she did, sometimes, try to dare herself a little